cbpark/CLHCO/README.md

 CLHCO
 =====

-Tools for the LHC Olympics (LHCO) data files analyses using C++.
+Tools for the LHC Olympics (LHCO) data analyses using C++.
 If you want to use Haskell, see [lhco-tools](https://github.com/cbpark/lhco-tools).

 ## Usage